Statistics Explained

 Reliable and comparable data are essential for evidence-based decision-making.
 They are needed to monitor the implementation of the agreements between the EU and the ENP-South countries, the impact of policy interventions and the reaching of the Sustainable Development Goals (SDGs).

-The EU has been supporting statistical capacity building in the region for a number of years through bilateral and regional capacity-building.
-This takes the form of technical assistance to partner countries’ national statistical authorities through targeted assistance programmes and activities such as training courses, working groups and workshops, exchange of best practice and the transfer of statistical know-how.
+The EU has been supporting statistical capacity building in the region for a number of years through bilateral and regional capacity-building activities.
+This takes the form of technical assistance to partner countries’ national statistical authorities through targeted assistance programmes, such as the MEDSTAT programme and activities such as training courses, working groups and workshops, exchange of best practice and the transfer of statistical know-how.
 Additional information on the policy context of the ENP is provided here.

 Notes